 Facebook’s easy to use ‘Boost’ button makes it simple for anyone to advertise.
 But we recommend never using that ‘Boost’ button.

 The options provided by this simple advertising interface, broadcast your post out to a general non-targeted audience and your ability to customise and test the ads are extremely limited.

 Although prices have gone up, platforms like Facebook and Google still want to show quality ads so they will lower the cost of ads with a high-quality score which is measured by the interaction the advert gets.

-Last year, Mark Zuckerberg announced that Facebook would be reducing organic reach down to zero, and that every page will need to start paying for ads on their platform.
+In 2018, Mark Zuckerberg announced that Facebook would be reducing organic reach down to zero, and that every page will need to start paying for ads on their platform.
 This caused quite a shakeup in the industry and started seeing a dramatic increase in engagement within Facebook Groups.
 Mark Zuckerberg said they want more person to person communication and interaction and less business to person interaction.
 Groups are a great example of person to person interaction rather than business to person interaction.

 Last year we also saw Facebook integrating appointments into their business pages, making it easy for people to book appointments to see you.
 This works particularly well for dentists and doctors.